 I'm so glad you ended up here.
-I am a cellist, teacher, composer, based in Flagstaff, AZ.
-I crave creating beauty, connection, honest emotional storytelling, and laughter!
-Keep reading to get a taste of me and what I do, and please feel free to reach out!
+I am a cellist, teacher, and composer based in Flagstaff, AZ.
+I crave creating beauty, connection, honest emotional storytelling.
+Keep browsing to learn more about me, cello lessons, and composing

 Emma is a cellist who studied cello performance with teacher Mary Ann Ramos at Northern Arizona University and under Tanya Carey, Avi Friedlander, and Carey Cheney in Suzuki pedagogy.
 She was the winner of NAU's Concerto Competition and had the privilege of performing the Elgar Cello Concerto with their symphony orchestra.
 Emma is also a member of the Flagstaff Symphony Orchestra and plays in various chamber groups, recently having the incredible opportunity to perform chamber music in the Grand Canyon on an 8-day river trip.